cee7zm/SWE_Tutorial/README.md

 8. Open up Docker to run.
 In the terraform directory, run the following commands.

-Set the environment variable GITTOKEN to your generated Github token.
+Set the environment variable GITTOKEN to your **generated Github token.**

 ```export GITTOKEN="3792a189....." ```

 ```docker run -it -e TF_VAR_gitops-repo_token=$GITTOKEN -v ${PWD}:/terraform -w /terraform quay.io/ibmgaragecloud/cli-tools:v0.15```

 Terraform will begin running.
+Now run:

 ```$ terraform init``` This will take a minute to run.